ppy/osu-wiki/wiki/Client/Beatmap_editor/Song_setup/en.md

 ![Overview of various circle sizes](img/Circle_sizes.png "Overview of various circle sizes")

-Circle size (CS) determines the size of hit objects in osu! and osu!catch, while not affecting osu!taiko gameplay.
-Higher values will make hit objects smaller; while the editor limits CS to a 2 to 7 range, it's possible to overcome the limitation by manually editing the difficulty's [`.osu`](/wiki/Client/File_formats/osu_(file_format)) file.
+Circle size (CS) determines the size of hit objects in osu! and osu!catch.
+Higher values will make hit objects smaller.
+While the editor limits CS to a 2 to 7 range, it's possible to overcome the limitation by manually editing the difficulty's [`.osu`](/wiki/Client/File_formats/osu_(file_format)) file.
+Circle size has no effect in osu!taiko.

 For [osu!mania-specific](#mode-specific) beatmaps, the circle size setting is replaced with the key count (keys, or simply K), which defines the number of the playfield columns.
 Checking the `Co-op mode` checkbox will double the currently selected amount (from 5 onwards), leading to a total of 10K (5), 12K (6), 14K (7), 16K (8), and 18K (9).